 You will need to develop a systematic way of always sharpening your palate: take notes, research wine producers, and attend wine tastings.
 If you are near a reputable wine school, you should take as many classes through them as possible.
 Guided tastings by a respected wine professional are the best way to gain knowledge.

-If you are a staff member at a restaurant, you get the opportunity of special invites to an industry tasting event where you can sample the latest wines and chat with importer and winemakers.
-It’s beneficial to attend these events with a mentor and a proper notebook.
-Keep in mind these wine tastings are promotional: don’t take what you hear as the gospel truth: 90% of it will be marketing mumbo-jumbo.
+Suppose you are a staff member at a restaurant.
+In that case, you get the opportunity of special invites to an industry tasting event where you can sample the latest wines and chat with importers and winemakers.
+Attending these events with a mentor and a good notebook is beneficial.
+Remember that these wine tastings are promotional: don’t take what you hear as the gospel truth: 90% of it will be marketing mumbo-jumbo.

 Learn to Properly Pour and Serve Wine

 What defines your status as a sommelier is far beyond the wealth of knowledge you have acquired on wines.
-You are need the skills of being an expert wine server.
-You will be judged on your ability to gracefully uncork and serve bottles of wine.
-The method of service differs around the world as etiquette is unique from region to region.
-Reading on etiquettes practiced in several regions is sure to refine your skill.
+You need the skills of being an expert wine server.
+The school will judge you on your ability to uncork and serve bottles of wine gracefully.
+The service method differs around the world as etiquette is unique from region to region.
+Reading on etiquettes practiced in several areas is sure to refine your skill.

 Build Your Experience

-Did you know there are two types of sommeliers: ones that work in restaurants and ones that don’t.
+Did you know there are two types of sommeliers that work in restaurants and ones that don’t?
 It used to be that sommeliers only worked in restaurants, but that is no longer true.
 The entire wine trade uses these certifications for all their staffing needs.

-Someone who is seeking out a restaurant sommelier career needs a specific path along with certification: you need restaurant experience.
+Someone seeking a restaurant sommelier career needs a specific path and certification: you need restaurant experience.
 You can pursue an apprenticeship in any industry that serves wine, like a bar, restaurant, hotel, and catering services.
-If you have experienced success in other career paths, you might find this path a bit disappointing.
+However, if you have experienced success in other career paths, you might find this path a bit disappointing.

 Like many careers, it may take patience to build up your credentials.
-The hospitality industry is the ideal training environment for a sommelier as you can always interact with wine.
-Your time in the industry will help you decide if this truly an industry you will love to pursue a career in.
+The hospitality industry is the ideal training environment for a sommelier as you can constantly interact with wine.
+Your time in the industry will help you decide if this is indeed an industry you will love to pursue a career in.
 The art of speaking to people about wine in a friendly and natural manner is an essential sommelier skill.